 Ponsonby is ten minutes from the waterfront and a stones throw away from the Auckland Zoo, Museum, Galleries, Eden Park, and the Viaduct Basin, home to the Americas Cup.

-Any stay at Arthotel The Great Ponsonby will provide a true LGBT vacation experience in Auckland.
-This is a Rainbow Tourism Accredited boutique hotel.
+Any stay at The Great Ponsonby will provide a true LGBTQ vacation experience in Auckland.